winglang/docsite/blog/2023-09-25-constructs-api-design.md

 ---
-title: "Avoiding mutability pitfalls in construct API design"
+title: "Avoiding mutability pitfalls in constructs-based API design"
 description: A technical deep dive on some of the challenges of designing mutation APIs using the constructs framework
 authors:
   - rybickic